edeliu2000/sf-movie-locations/README.md

 - **Frontend**:
-    Because of time contraints and the minimal interface needed I opted not to use any of the major JS frameworks like Backbone or Angular.
+    A lot of corners had to be cut here because of time.
+The UI interface is really really barebone.
+Also, because of time contraints and the minimal interface needed I opted not to use any of the major JS frameworks like Backbone or Angular.
 Instead I used my own JS code and a minimal library for cross browser DOM manipulation and xhr (XUI JS).
-I also could not spend much time in the UI so it's really minimal.

 - **Code**: